 Have a contingency plan ready in case spill worsens beyond control or if other factors impede containment efforts.

+In the event of a large (multi-barrel) spill, FIBC-type bags will be used to remove the contaminated material by helicopter.
+The amount of FIBC-type bags present at each site where hazardous materials are used, stored or transported will be sized to address a spill equivalent to 110% of the amount of hazardous materials present.

 Containment of Hazardous Fluid Spills

 Containment of Spills on Land